 Kramer went in front of the camera to stand behind it in Wim Wenders’ The State of Things (1982), playing a cinematographer; Diesel, with its derelict Martian wasteland just outside The City, would seem to occupy a space somewhere between The Survivors, that film of nuclear winter survivalist mythology the characters try to make in The State of Things, and Wenders’ more commercial pictures, which introduce elements of genre but rarely generate tension because Wenders, like Kramer, is too sensitive or compassionate to render villainy without humanity, too observant or personal to succeed at the business of being a big-budget director.

 What made Diesel a failure also makes it interesting: like Daney said, “its cruelty is not sincere.”
-If Kramer, that ex-pat, that American observer of the spirit of ’68, could’ve seen the future we find ourselves in today, where corporations are people, and the victims of climate change are the ones that had nothing to do with causing it, he might still have made Diesel, this strange movie against contracts, where heroes drive tow-trucks, women stick together, and handshakes are everything…
+If Kramer, that ex-pat, that American chronicler of the spirit of ’68, could’ve seen the future we find ourselves in today, where corporations are people, and the victims of climate change are the ones that had nothing to do with causing it, he might still have made Diesel, this strange movie against contracts, where heroes drive tow-trucks, women stick together, and handshakes are everything…

 Where one sells oneself in desperation but one’s friends, never.